 Being a tutor is a great way to enhance your CV and build your experience in speaking to and working with groups of people.

 The number of hours of employment per week depends on the requirements of the particular paper.
-Most papers require between 4 and 8 hours per week.

 How to apply

 If you are interested in tutoring for Politics in any of the papers listed below in semester 1, 2023, please email: firstname.lastname@example.org by Friday 3 February at the latest.

 Please include an up-to-date CV if you haven’t tutored for Politics in the last year.

 - POLS 104 International Relations - Introduction

 - POLS 218 Interventions, Peacekeeping and the Global South